JETU

 Market Environment Factors

-BMO ETFs are influenced by macroeconomic factors such as interest rates, inflation, economic growth, geopolitical events, and sector-specific trends that affect their underlying assets.
-For example, equity ETFs are sensitive to market sentiment and corporate earnings, while bond ETFs react to changes in interest rates and credit quality.
+BMO ETFs are influenced by macroeconomic factors such as interest rate changes, inflation, economic growth, geopolitical events, and sector-specific trends affecting their underlying holdings.
+The performance of broad market ETFs will closely follow the overall market environment.

 Growth Trajectory